Adel-10/ci-k8s/README.md

   4) Deploy the updated app to Kubernetes
   5) Run a post-deployment smoke test

-- Containerized CI/CD
+- Containerized CI/CD:
   Jenkins itself runs in Docker, with direct access to the host’s Docker daemon and kubeconfig.

-- Zero-Downtime Rollouts
+- Zero-Downtime Rollouts:
   Kubernetes rolling updates ensure that new versions replace old ones seamlessly.

-- Automated Smoke Tests
+- Automated Smoke Tests:
   Port-forwarding and scripted HTTP checks verify the service is live and healthy after deployment.

-- Infrastructure as Code
+- Infrastructure as Code:
   Kubernetes manifests (deployment.yaml, service.yaml) define how the app is deployed and exposed inside the cluster.

 🛠️ Tech Stack
-Jenkins – CI/CD automation server
+- Jenkins – CI/CD automation server
-Docker – Containerization & image registry integration Kubernetes – Deployment, orchestration, and service management kubectl – CLI for Kubernetes operations
+- Docker – Containerization & image registry integration
+- Kubernetes – Deployment, orchestration, and service management
+- kubectl – CLI for Kubernetes operations
-Docker Hub – Registry for container images
+- Docker Hub – Registry for container images

-📂 Project Structure
-ci-k8s-demo/
-├── app/                  # Sample Node.js app
-├── k8s/                  # Kubernetes manifests
-│   ├── deployment.yaml
-│   └── service.yaml
-├── Jenkinsfile           # Full CI/CD pipeline definition
-├── Dockerfile            # Container build definition
-└── README.md             # Documentation

 ⚙️ How It Works
-Code Commit
+- Code Commit:
   A commit to the main branch triggers Jenkins.

-Build & Push
+- Build & Push:
   Jenkins builds a Docker image, tags it with the Git SHA, and pushes it to Docker Hub.

-Deploy
+- Deploy:
   Jenkins updates the Kubernetes Deployment with the new image and applies the manifests.

-Smoke Test
+- Smoke Test:
   Jenkins port-forwards the service to verify the application responds correctly.

 📉 Current Shortcomings